 F-1 Students: Work Authorization Options

 U. S. immigration regulations restrict work authorization for international students.
+You may begin working as soon as you are a student; however, you are required to get a social security card before you can begin working.
 In general, there are two types of employment: on-campus and off-campus employment.

 Enrolled F-1 students may work on the campus of Concord University.
 You may work ONLY 20 hours per week when classes are in session.
 During school breaks, you may work full-time.

 * Does not have to be related to your field of study